 Guaranteed funding for all full-time PhD students

-In 2017, G+PS created a Senate-approved policy to ensure that all full-time PhD students starting their studies in September 2018 or later receive at least $18,000 of funding for their first four years of study.
+Effective September 2021, the minimum funding guarantee is at $22,000 per year for full-time PhD students who began their PhD in September 2018 or later.
 Funding packages may consist of scholarships, TAships, RAships, or other academically relevant work at the university.
 Most PhD students receive more than this amount, and the current average PhD funding package is approximately $30,000 over the first four years.

 Review of award processes